RSS-Engineering/pydanticrud/README.md

     id: int
     name: str

-    class Config:
+    class db_config:
-        title = 'User'
+        table_name = 'User'
         backend = DynamoDbBackend
         hash_key = 'id'
 ```

 First, use the `BaseModel` from `pydanticrud` instead of `pydantic`.

-Next add your backend to your model's `Config` class.
+Next add your backend to your model's `db_config` class.
 PydantiCRUD is geared
 toward DynamoDB but provides SQLite for lighter-weight usage.
 You can provide
 your own if you like.

-Finally, add appropriate members to the `Config` class for the chosen backend.
+Finally, add appropriate members to the `db_config` class for the chosen backend.

 ## Methods